Leavening Agents

 Cream of tartar

 Mechanical leavening doesn't involve any chemical reaction or living organism.
 Instead, you physically incorporate air or steam into the dough or batter through technique.
+Are eggs a leavening agent?
+Absolutely, when used this way.

 Whipped eggs

 Whipping egg whites traps air in a protein foam.
 When heated, the air expands and the proteins set, creating structure.
-This is the primary leavening in soufflés, angel food cake, meringues, and sponge cakes.
-Whole eggs can also be whipped to incorporate air — génoise cake relies entirely on whipped whole eggs for its lift.
+This is the primary leavening in souffles, angel food cake, meringues, and sponge cakes.
+Whole eggs can also be whipped to incorporate air.
+Genoise cake relies entirely on whipped whole eggs for its lift.

 The key is not deflating the foam when you fold it into the batter.
 Gentle folding technique preserves the air bubbles.
 Over-mix and you lose the rise.
+If you're looking for ways to replace eggs in baking while keeping that lift, our guide on egg substitutes covers the best options.

 Creaming butter and sugar

 Beating softened butter with sugar at high speed forces air into the fat.
 Those tiny air pockets expand in the oven's heat, contributing to lift.
-This is why creaming is the first step in so many cookie and cake recipes — the "cream the butter and sugar until light and fluffy" instruction is building your leavening structure.
+This is why creaming is the first step in so many cookie and cake recipes.
+The "cream the butter and sugar until light and fluffy" instruction is building your leavening structure.

 Lamination and folding

 In puff pastry, croissants, and Danish dough, thin layers of butter are folded between layers of dough.
 In the oven, the water in the butter turns to steam, puffing apart the layers.
-This creates the flaky, layered structure — hundreds of distinct sheets of pastry separated by air.
-No yeast, no baking powder — just steam doing the work.
+This creates the flaky, layered structure: hundreds of distinct sheets of pastry separated by air.
+No yeast, no baking powder.
+Just steam doing the work.

-Yeasted laminated doughs (croissants, brioche feuilletée) use both biological and mechanical leavening, which is why they're so spectacularly light.
+Yeasted laminated doughs (croissants, brioche feuilletee) use both biological and mechanical leavening, which is why they're so spectacularly light.

 Too much baking soda.
 If your banana bread has a metallic aftertaste or your cookies taste vaguely soapy, there's unreacted baking soda in the batter.
 Either reduce the amount or increase the acid.
 A quarter teaspoon goes a long way.

 Killing your yeast.
 Water above 140°F (60°C) kills yeast instantly.
-If you're activating active dry yeast, use water between 105-110°F (40-43°C) — warm to the touch but not hot.
+If you're activating active dry yeast, use water between 105-110°F (40-43°C).
+Warm to the touch but not hot.
 When in doubt, err cooler.

 Over-mixing after adding leavener.
 Once baking soda hits the liquid, the reaction starts.
 Once you fold whipped eggs into batter, the clock is ticking on those air bubbles.
 Mix until just combined and get it into the oven.